 Insert the following at the end of the subclause:

-The FILS Discovery frame may include a TIM element, which is defined in 9.4.2.6 (TIM element), for operation as defined in 27.14.3 (Opportunistic power save in congested environment).
+The FILS Discovery frame may include a TIM element, which is defined in 9.4.2.6 (TIM element), for operation as defined in 27.14.3 (Opportunistic power save (#6041)).

 Modify section 27.14.3 Opportunistic power save in congested environment as follows:

-Opportunistic power save in congested environment
+Opportunistic power save (#6041)

+An OPS STA is a non-AP HE STA that sets the OPS Capable subfield set to 1 in HE Capabilities element.

+An OPS AP is an AP HE STA that sets the OPS Capable subfield set to 1 in HE Capabilities element.

+Opportunistic power save mechanism has the objective to allow OPS STAs to opportunistically go to doze state for a defined period.
+To achieve this, an OPS AP splits a beacon interval into several periodic broadcast TWT SPs and provides, at the beginning of each SP, the scheduling information for all OPS STAs.
+Based on this information, the OPS STAs may opportunistically go to doze state until the next TWT SP. (#5509)

 AP operation for opportunistic power save

-Opportunistic power save mechanism has the objective for an AP to split a beacon interval into several periodic broadcast TWT SPs and to provide, at the beginning of each SP, the scheduling information to all non-AP STAs.
-Based on this information, the non-AP STAs may opportunistically go to doze state until the next TWT SP.
+To enable opportunistic power save, an OPS AP shall include a TWT element in beacons to set a periodic Broadcast TWT SP with the following information:

+The TWT Flow Identifier field set to 3

+The Broadcast TWT ID subfield set to 0

-To enable opportunistic power save, an AP shall include a TWT element in beacons to set a periodic Broadcast TWT SPAt the beginning of these periodic TWT SPs, the AP shall transmit TIM frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)).
-The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT start time aligns with the transmission time of a FILS Discovery frame.
+At the beginning of these periodic TWT SPs with the TWT flow identifier field set to 3, the AP shall transmit TIM frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)).
+The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT SP start time aligns with the transmission time of a FILS Discovery frame.
+If the OPS AP also operates with TIM Broadcast and uses TIM frames for Opportunistic power save mechanism, the OPS AP should align the transmission time of a TIM frame for TIM Broadcast, with the target time of the BC TWT SP with the TWT flow identifier field set to 3.

-For any HE non-AP STA for which their associated AP set their corresponding bit in the traffic indication virtual bitmap field of the TIM element to 0, the AP shall neither send unicast or multicast frames to those STAs, nor trigger those STAs for UL MU transmissions during the TWT SP and, unless otherwise specified, until the next TWT SP.

-For an HE non-AP STA for which their associated AP set their corresponding bit in the traffic indication virtual bitmap field of the TIM element to 1, if the STA was not served before the next TWT SP then the AP shall set its corresponding bit in the traffic indication virtual bitmap field of the TIM element to 1 in the subsequent TWT SP.
+(#7594, #9959).

 STA operation for opportunistic power save

-When receiving a TIM element in TIM frame or FILS Discovery frame at the beginning of a broadcast TWT SP, may enter the doze state during the TWT SP and until the next TWT SP, if the bit N in the traffic indication virtual bitmap field of the current TIM element is set to 0.
+When an OPS STA with AID N receives a TIM element carried in a TIM frame or a FILS Discovery frame from the associated OPS AP within a broadcast TWT SP with the TWT flow identifier field set to 3, the STA may go to doze state during the TWT SP and until the next TWT SP with the TWT flow identifier field set to 3, if the bit N in the traffic indication virtual bitmap field of the current TIM element is set to 0.

+Note1 – The opportunistic power save protocol does not restrict the OPS STA’s channel access.
+The OPS STA can always access the channel with EDCA. (#5674)